The 4 Types of Data Analytics Explained With Examples

 Here are a few ways teams might use descriptive analytics in their day-to-day work:

-- A marketing team reviewing ad impressions, click-through rates, and conversions from a recent campaign
+- A marketing team reviewing ad impressions, click-through rates, and conversions from a recent campaign to see that cost per acquisition dropped 12 percent month-over-month

-- A support team analyzing the number of tickets resolved each week
+- A support team analyzing the number of tickets resolved each week and tracking average resolution time by category

-- A people team summarizing employee engagement scores by department
+- A people team summarizing employee engagement scores by department to identify which teams scored below the company benchmark

 What is diagnostic analytics?

-While descriptive analytics summarizes what’s already occurred, diagnostic analytics goes a level deeper.
-It looks for patterns, outliers, and connections that can explain performance—whether something improved unexpectedly or went off track.
+While descriptive analytics summarizes what's already occurred, diagnostic analytics goes a level deeper.
+It looks for patterns, outliers, and connections that can explain performance, whether something improved unexpectedly or went off track.

-How it works
+How diagnostic analytics works

-Diagnostic analytics often relies on techniques like filtering, segmentation, and correlation analysis.
 Applying these methods might involve comparing performance in different regions, isolating variables like campaign timing or customer type, or drilling into specific timeframes to identify changes.
 The goal is to move beyond surface-level metrics and find the factors that influenced them.

 Diagnostic analytics examples